Doctor of Philosophy in Plant Breeding and Biotechnology

 Students are admitted once every year usually in September with exception of variation that may be caused by unforeseen circumstances.
 Applications are, however, received all year round and are processed for yearly admission.

-1. Holders of a Master’s degree in Plant Breeding and related sciences from the University of Nairobi or any other institution recognized by Senate
+Holders of a Master’s degree in Plant Breeding and related sciences from the

-1. The applicant must be able to produce evidence of adequate academic background in the discipline and capacity to carry out original research by submitting a research concept note on the proposed topic of study.
+discipline and capacity to carry out original research by submitting a research concept

-2. The concept note shall include a brief statement of the problem, research objectives, research hypothesis, brief literature review, summary of proposed methodology, expected outputs, work plan and key references.
+The concept note shall include a brief statement of the problem, research objectives,

 Researcher in plant breeding, genetics and biotechnology